Miguel Ángel Brau

-Miguel Ángel Brau Blánquez (born 27 December 2001) is a Spanish professional footballer who plays as a left-back for EFL Championship club Coventry City.
+Miguel Ángel Brau Blánquez (born 27 December 2001) is a Spanish professional footballer who plays as a left-back for Primeira Liga club Académico de Viseu, on loan from club Coventry City.

 Career

 Granada

-Born in Cartagena, Region of Murcia, Brau joined Granada CF's youth sides in 2019, from EF Torre Pacheco.
-He made his senior debut with the reserves on 8 November 2020, starting in a 1–1 Segunda División B home draw against Córdoba CF.
+Born in Cartagena, Region of Murcia, Brau joined Granada's youth sides in 2019, from EF Torre Pacheco.
+He made his senior debut with the reserves on 8 November 2020, starting in a 1–1 Segunda División B home draw against Córdoba.

 On 11 February 2021, Brau renewed his contract with the Nazaríes until 2023.
-On 2 September 2022, he was loaned to Primera Federación side CF Talavera de la Reina for the season.
+On 2 September 2022, he was loaned to Primera Federación side Talavera for the season.

 A regular starter as Talavera suffered relegation, Brau suffered a knee injury in May and returned to Granada in July 2023, being back to the B-side now also in the third division.
-After returning to action in March 2024, he made his first team – and La Liga – debut on 24 May, coming on as a second-half substitute for Faitout Maouassa in a 7–0 away loss to Girona FC.
+After returning to action in March 2024, he made his first team – and La Liga – debut on 24 May, coming on as a second-half substitute for Faitout Maouassa in a 7–0 away loss to Girona.

-Brau scored his first professional goal on 22 October 2024, netting his team's second in a 3–2 away win over CD Castellón.
+Brau scored his first professional goal on 22 October 2024, netting his team's second in a 3–2 away win over Castellón.